Parameter estimation with the current generation of phenomenological waveform models applied to the black hole mergers of GWTC-1: Convergence test and comparison of sampling methods

-We also perform runs that aim to reproduce the bimodal results of \cite{Chia:2021mxq} with LALInference using their sampling rate of 1024\,Hz.
-In Fig.~\ref{fig:gw151226_LI} we can observe that indeed reducing our sampling rate by a factor of four we find a bimodality in the mass ratio distribution, and increased support for smaller mass ratio $q$ (we can not show direct comparisons since the posterior data of \cite{Chia:2021mxq} have not been released).
+We also perform runs that aim to reproduce the bimodal results of the initial arXiv version of \citet{Chia:2021mxq} with LALInference, using their initial sampling rate of 1024\,Hz.
+In Fig.~\ref{fig:gw151226_LI} we can observe that indeed reducing our sampling rate by a factor of four we find a bimodality in the mass ratio distribution, and increased support for smaller mass ratio $q$ (we can not show direct comparisons since the initial posterior data of \citet{Chia:2021mxq} have not been released).
 In this figure we also plot the results of a LALInference run with the standard 4096\,Hz sampling rate but with a prior restricted to $q \leq 0.4$, aimed at improving the sampling of more unequal mass ratios.
 We find that this restricted run shows very good agreement with that using the standard unrestricted prior, enhancing the posterior region corresponding to higher spins, but remaining consistent with the low-q portion of the standard run and not producing an additional peak.
-We thus conclude that the bimodality found in \cite{Chia:2021mxq} is likely due to the reduction of the higher-mode content when a low sampling rate is used that will cut off part of the merger--ringdown signal.
-For a full explanation of the results for GW151226 found by other studies it would also be interesting to compare results using the different PSD estimates employed, but the PSD used in \cite{Chia:2021mxq} is not publicly available.
-(The PSD used in \cite{Nitz:2021uxj} can in principle be reproduced from configuration files in their data release.)
+We thus conclude that the bimodality initially found by \citet{Chia:2021mxq} could at least partially be explained by the reduction of the higher-mode content when a low sampling rate is used that will cut off part of the merger--ringdown signal.
+However, while in the final journal version of \citet{Chia:2021mxq} they also increased their sampling rate (to 2048\,Hz, half ours), they report that the dominant effect in changing their results to the new, less discrepant posteriors was in improving their relative binning sampling algorithm.
+For a full explanation of the results for GW151226 found by other studies it would also be interesting to compare results using the different PSD estimates employed, but the PSD used in \citet{Chia:2021mxq} is not publicly available.
+(The PSD used in \citet{Nitz:2021uxj} can in principle be reproduced from configuration files in their data release.)

+To conclude the discussion of this event, the recent work by \citet{Vajpeyi:2022dvs} has directly compared the posterior weight between equal and unequal mass configurations, contributing to the consensus picture hinted at above: consistency with a range of mass ratios, no strong preference for one end of the scale, and some remaining dependence of results on prior choice.